rcsdk/prompts/!!! WORK AS A  BOOTKIT SECURITY EXPERT AND BUSINESS EXPERT .md

-“Please deliver a fully tested, bug-free version of the screen_ocr.sh script.
-Simulate all possible execution paths (e.g., single shot, sequence, missing dependencies, Wayland/X11, no internet) and fix potential bugs preemptively.
-Ensure it:
+Deliver a fully tested, bug-free version of [script_name].
+Simulate all possible execution paths, including but not limited to: single-run workflows, multi-step operations, missing or broken dependencies, varying user inputs (valid, invalid, empty), different environments (e.g., Debian/Ubuntu, X11/Wayland, root vs. user, online/offline), and edge cases (e.g., no write permissions, missing tools, interrupted execution).
+Ensure the script:

-Installs dependencies reliably without sudo failures.
+        Installs dependencies reliably: Updates package lists, handles sudo prompts or failures, skips gracefully if offline, and verifies tools are in PATH.
-Handles all errors (e.g., tool crashes, invalid inputs) with clear messages.
+        Handles all errors: Catches and reports issues (e.g., file access, tool crashes, invalid inputs) with user-friendly messages, never crashing unexpectedly.
-Works on Debian KDE with both X11 and Wayland.
-Produces plain text and Markdown outputs with accurate layout preservation.
-Delivers notifications, validation, and the jazz theme consistently.
-Provide a testing checklist I can follow to verify it works perfectly on my system, and assume I’ll report any issues for final tweaks.”
+        Adapts to environment: Works across X11 and Wayland, detects session type robustly, and adjusts tools accordingly.
+        Manages resources: Creates and cleans up files/directories with proper permissions, avoids race conditions, and limits resource use (e.g., parallel jobs).
+        Validates output: Ensures all outputs (files, notifications, etc.) are generated correctly and match expectations, with fallback options if primary methods fail.
+        Supports interruptions: Exits cleanly on Ctrl+C or errors, preserving state where possible.
+        Logs comprehensively: Records all actions, errors, and successes with timestamps, accessible even if display fails.
+        Provide a detailed testing checklist covering normal use, edge cases, and failure modes, assuming I’ll report any discrepancies for final fixes.
+Preemptively fix all potential bugs, such as permission issues, tool incompatibilities, or terminal quirks, and document fixes applied.